Orientation information

 Semester Two and Full Year:

-So Full Year students will not be able to get an intermediate transcript of their semester 1 results, as they are not ratified until late June/early July.
+Full year students will not be able to get an intermediate transcript of their semester 1 results, as these marks are not ratified until late June/early July.

-Students in their final year of study should check with their home university for any impact on graduation plans or postgraduate applications.
+Students in their final year of study should check with their home university for any impact this may have on graduation plans or postgraduate applications.

 N.B.
 Students on the Study Abroad Plus programme who have taken 5AAYLIB4 Liberal Arts can expect to have a complete RoAR (inclusive of a ratified grade for this module) by the end of September.